FCC-Sierra-Pacific-Power-NV-Energy/Plug-in--aws/salt/README.md

-# wfplugins-saltstack Workflow Plug-in Step Package
+# SaltStack Workflow Plug-in Step Package

 This package contains a collection of vCommander workflow plug-in steps for integrating with SaltStack.